5 Best Places to Live in Hertfordshire

 Plenty of things to do here!

-It’s also home to one of Europe’s largest shopping centres!
+It’s also home to one of Europe’s largest shopping centers!
 But it doesn’t stop at shopping: you’ll find lots going on culturally here, including exhibitions and music festivals every year.

 There are excellent schools and ample opportunities for sports with everything from golf courses to football clubs available.